HL7/fhir-saner/input/pagecontent/transaction-3.md

 ###### Read on Required Resources

-A client must be able to read individual Measure and Library resources that are returned by a query.
+A client **shall** be able to read individual Measure and Library resources that are returned by a query.

-The MeasureDefinitionSource <b>SHALL</b> demonstrate the FHIR read operation on  the Measure, Library, ValueSet, CodeSystem and ConceptMap resources.
+The MeasureDefinitionSource <b>shall</b> demonstrate the FHIR read operation on  the Measure, Library, ValueSet, CodeSystem and ConceptMap resources.

 ###### Search by _id on Measure and Library Resources
-The MeasureDefinitionConsumer <b>SHOULD</b> demonstrate the FHIR search operation on  the Measure, Library, ValueSet, CodeSystem and ConceptMap resources with the following parameters.
+The MeasureDefinitionConsumer <b>should</b> support the FHIR search operation on  the Measure, Library, ValueSet, CodeSystem and ConceptMap resources with the following parameters.
-The MeasureDefinitionSource <b>SHALL</b> demonstrate the FHIR search operation on  the Measure, Library, ValueSet, CodeSystem and ConceptMap resources with the following parameters.
+The MeasureDefinitionSource <b>shall</b> demonstrate the FHIR search operation on  the Measure, Library, ValueSet, CodeSystem and ConceptMap resources with the following parameters.

 <ol>